Coca-Cola (3): Origin and painting

-Warhol’s first Stable show featured three known serial works of one hundred soups cans, one hundred dollar bills and one hundred coke bottles.
+Warhol's first Stable Show featured three known serial works of one hundred soup cans, one hundred dollar bills and one hundred coke bottles.
 Between 1960 and 1960 Warhol created two versions of Coca-Cola (3).
 They were very similar to each other, however, one featured a large dark splotch on the top right corner of the canvas.
 In his career, Warhol created 15 pieces associated to Coca-Cola.